 - Benzodiazepines Treatment - Tranquilizer-type drugs that create feelings of calmness, relax the muscles, and sedate patients.

 With many of the substances above, quitting on your own is difficult, if not impossible.
-You may need medication-assisted treatment (MAT) to help you get through withdrawal, which is one of the many services we offer at Metro Atlanta Treatment.
+You may need medication-assisted treatment (MAT) to help you get through withdrawal, which is one of the many services we offer at Atlanta Treatment LLC.

 Click here to learn more about MAT.